corretto/amazon-corretto-crypto-provider/tests/jca-conformance/README.md

 ## Harness model

-`run-jtreg.sh`:

-1. Resolves the running JDK's major version and locates the matching pinned OpenJDK source tag (jtreg tests live in the JDK source tree, not in a JDK install).
-2. Downloads the `jtreg` harness binary (pinned version).
+`run-jtreg.sh --full`:

+1. Resolves the JDK under test (`TEST_JAVA_HOME`) and its major version.
+2. Builds `jtreg` from source at the tag pinned in `jtreg-version.txt` (`openjdk/jtreg`).
+No third-party prebuilt binaries.
+3. Sparse-checks-out the OpenJDK test content for this JDK major from the repo and GA tag pinned in `jdk-tags.txt` (e.g. `openjdk/jdk17u @ jdk-17.0.13-ga`), using a partial (`--filter=blob:none`) + sparse + shallow clone so only the crypto test subtrees and the jtreg support dirs (`test/lib`, `test/jtreg-ext`) are pulled — not the whole JDK source tree.
+The test set genuinely differs per JDK version, which is why each major is pinned separately.
-3. Builds ACCP (or consumes a prebuilt `AmazonCorrettoCryptoProvider.jar`) and puts it on the bootclasspath / classpath so `AmazonCorrettoCryptoProvider` can be installed ahead of the default providers via a security-properties override.
+4. Builds ACCP (or consumes a prebuilt `AmazonCorrettoCryptoProvider.jar`) and installs it at provider priority 1 (see below).
-4. Runs jtreg over the roots listed in `jtreg-test-roots.txt`, minus the tests named in the applicable `exclusions/*.txt` files.
+5. Runs jtreg over the roots in `jtreg-test-roots.txt`, minus the tests named in the applicable `exclusions/*.txt`, and exits nonzero if any non-excluded test fails.

-5. Emits a JTReport and a machine-readable summary.
+`run-jtreg.sh --smoke` (the default) validates the wiring without the OpenJDK
+checkout: it confirms ACCP installs as provider #1 under the JDK under test and that the config files parse.

+### Adding / updating

+- **Update test content for a version:** bump its tag in `jdk-tags.txt`.
+- **Add a JDK version:** add a line to `jdk-tags.txt` AND a matrix entry in `.github/workflows/jca-conformance.yml`.
+- **Update the harness:** bump the tag in `jtreg-version.txt`.

 ### Provider installation

+ACCP is installed at provider priority 1 via a generated `java.security` override passed to every test JVM with `-Djava.security.properties=`.

+Important subtlety: a bare `security.provider.1=<ACCP>` does **not** prepend — it *overwrites* slot 1 (the `SUN` provider on a stock JDK), evicting it.
+That breaks JDK-internal `SecureRandom` bootstrap, which needs SUN's legacy `SHA` (a.k.a. `SHA1`) `MessageDigest` alias that ACCP does not register, surfacing as `InternalError: SHA-1 not available` on nearly every test.
+The harness therefore discovers the JDK's default provider order at runtime and emits a renumbered
+list: ACCP at 1, the JDK defaults shifted to 2..N+1, so nothing is evicted and legacy aliases fall through to SUN.

-ACCP is installed as the highest-priority provider by appending a `-Djava.security.properties=` override (see `run-jtreg.sh`).
-The native library is self-extracted from `AmazonCorrettoCryptoProvider.jar` by ACCP's `Loader`, so only the jar needs to be on the classpath — no separate `java.library.path` is required.
+The native library is self-extracted from `AmazonCorrettoCryptoProvider.jar` by ACCP's `Loader`, so only the jar needs to be on the (boot)classpath — no separate `java.library.path` is required.

 ## Exclusions